pnp/powershell/documentation/Set-PnPBuiltInDesignPackageVisibility.md

 Set-PnPBuiltInDesignPackageVisibility -DesignPackage TeamSite -IsVisible:$true
 ```

-This example sets the visibility of TeamSite design package to true.
+This example sets the visibility state of TeamSite design package to true.

 ## PARAMETERS